victoryinablink/victoryinablink/README.md

 add me on hsr!! (america server): 621274430

-i hide very freely so please don't take offense if i temporarily hide you. if i perma hide, it's simply because of personal comfort reasons. i will not unhide don't bother asking
+i hide very freely so please don't take offense if i temporarily hide you. if i perma hide, it's simply because of personal reasons. i won't unhide don't bother asking

 dni: basic dni critera, minors STRICTLY DNI, phairene/castordei shippers. other phainon/mydei ships are on thin ice. other than that feel free to interact!! i love making friends